dib-lab/2021-paper-ibd/manuscript.md

 ](images/gtdb_and_corncob_res.png){#fig:dda}

 We found that the majority of species decreased in abundance in CD, and to a lesser extent, UC (**Figure @fig:dda**).
-The majority of these species are strictly anaerobic (**Figure @fig:dda**), so their decreased abundance is consistent with a shift toward oxidative stress during disease that is intolerable for many gut microbes [@doi:10.1038/ismej.2013.80].
 Many of these species are generally regarded as beneficial bacteria.
 For example, nine of the 54 species we investigated were *Faecalibacterium prausnitzii*, the phylogroups of which are separated in the GTDB taxonomy but combined into a single species in the NCBI taxonomy.
 *F. prausnitzii* is a key butyrate producer in the gut and plays a crucial role in reducing intestinal inflammation [@doi:10.1038/ismej.2016.176].
 Similarly, *Acetatifactor* is a bile-acid producing bacteria associated with a healthy gut, but limited evidence has associated it with decreased abundance in IBD [@doi:10.1002/hep.29857].
-We found that four species were less likely to occur in CD, and to a lesser extent, UC.
+We found that genome sequences from four species were less likely to occur in CD and UC.
+These species, as well as others that decreased in abundance in IBD, are strictly anaerobic (**Figure @fig:dda**), so these observed trends are consistent with a shift toward oxidative stress during disease that is intolerable for many gut microbes [@doi:10.1038/ismej.2013.80].

 <!--*Gemmiger formicilis* had the most dominating set pieces decrease in abundance in UC, and was also decreased in CD (**Figure @fig:dda**).
 *G. formicilis* is a strictly anaerobic bacteria that produces both formic acid and butyric acid [@doi:10.1099/00207713-25-2-202].